rancher/fleet-docs/versioned_docs/version-0.7/gitrepo-add.md

 :::warning
 The credentials will be used unconditionally for all Helm repositories referenced by the gitrepo resource.
 Make sure you don't leak credentials by mixing public and private repositories.
-Use [different helm credentials for each path](#use-different-helm-credentials-for-each-path), or split them into different gitrepos, or use `helmRepoUrlRegex` to limit the scope of credentials to certain servers.
+Use [different helm credentials for each path](#use-different-helm-credentials-for-each-path), or split them into different gitrepos, or use `helmRepoURLRegex` to limit the scope of credentials to certain servers.
 :::

 For a private Helm repo, users can reference a secret with the following keys: